Essays

 “I don't understand any of this slang anymore”

-To trace the word slang is to trace the contested boundary between proper speech and everything that threatens it.
 From Toldervy's 1756 novel to today's crowdsourced definitions, the word has named the outside, the excluded, the improper—even as that boundary constantly shifts.

 Timeline